PoCInnovation/Workshops/software/03.Prisma/README.md

 ## Step 0: initialization

-All the required informations to install the workshop dependencies are available in [SETUP.md](./SETUP.md).
+All the required information to install the workshop dependencies are available in [SETUP.md](./SETUP.md).

 ## Step 1: Retrieve posts